barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Another important note: population in DC is a weird thing.
 Some areas, like Downtown/Chinatown are densely populated during work hours and happy hour, but have a relatively smaller residential population.
 This is part of the reason why there is little change for the Chinatown neighborhood while controlling for population, it has a relatively lower Census population, but gets a high amount of foot traffic to museums and sports events.

 Using neighborhood Census data, we can look at the neighborhood-level breakdown of stop and frisk incidents by race compared to the neighborhood racial composition.
-The whole idea here is to see if we can identify disproportionality in stop and frisk at a neighborhood level; where certain racial groups are stopped or targeted at a greater rate than their actual representation in the neighborhood -- walking while black.
+The idea here is to see if we can identify disproportionality in stop and frisk at a neighborhood level -- whether certain racial groups are stopped or targeted at a greater rate than their actual representation in the neighborhood -- or, walking while black.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/06_nbh_sf_race.png)